 I often come across book lists that feature women writers.
 This women’s day, instead of giving you yet another list of books by women, I wanted to share books for women and about women.
 No, this is not a list of “chick-lit”.
 And no, not a feminism 101 reading list either.
 I will post one in the future when I’m well-read on the topic.

 In this post, I will be sharing books that have meant a lot to me, that are on my must-read list and that are constantly being recommended to me.
-This list will be across genres but will feature books that center around women.
+This list will be across genres but will feature books that centre around women.
 Note that this is not solely a book recommendations list.
 These are books that I want to start reading around women’s day.
 Feel free to suggest books for me in the comments section below.

 - The Lunar Chronicles – Marissa Meyer

 Take a few fairy tales, set them in an alternate universe, make the heroines awesome, remove gendered cliches and voila you have the lunar chronicles.
 This series will serve as my perfect reread material for women’s day.

 - Girl with the Dragon Tattoo – Stieg Larsson

 I still haven’t read this one, but I keep hearing that the lead character is a kickass woman.
 What better way to spend women’s day than with this splendid book that oozes strength?